 - White: As young teeth slowly grow, excessive fluoride content can cast white spots on the teeth.

-- Black: Tooth or tooth pulp necrosis may covert your teeth to greyish or black colour.
-Fillings and crowns that are created of silver sulfide can also cause black teeth.
+- Black: Tooth or tooth pulp necrosis may convert your teeth to greyish or black colour.
+Fillings and crowns that are created of silver sulphide can also cause black teeth.
 Exposure to minerals such as iron, manganese, or silver can cast a black line on your lovely pearly whites.

 - Purple: Red wine can also convert your teeth’ colour into a purplish tone.

 Treatments may actually vary since it depends upon the cause of your tooth discolouration.
 Treatment options include:

 - Get an in-home whitening kit from a trusted dentist or professional in-office whitening.

 However, if you buy over-the-counter whitening stuff, without the suggestion of the dentist, it can also irritate your gums, but with Professional in-office treatments, you will be safe and receive outstanding results.
 However, your dentist will advise whether teeth whitening will work apt for you.

 Now, if you’re in search of the Best Cosmetic Dentist in Carstairs and nearby areas, then surely visit us at Carstairs Dental.
 Our dentist provides the best Teeth Whitening service in Carstairs, AB.
 Our dental team is eager to meet you and see your sparkling smile.
 We are just a call away.